IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If you can convince the lowest white man he's better than the best colored man, he won't notice you're picking his pocket.
 Hell, give him somebody to look down on, and he'll empty his pockets for you.”

 ― <a href="https://en.wikipedia.org/wiki/Lyndon_B._Johnson" target="_blank">Lyndon B. Johnson</a>

+>“Work expands so as to fill the time available for its completion.”

+― <a href="https://en.wikipedia.org/wiki/Parkinson%27s_law" target="_blank">Parkinson's law</a>

+>“Anything that can go wrong will go wrong, and at the worst possible time.”

+― <a href="https://en.wikipedia.org/wiki/Murphy%27s_law" target="_blank">Murphy's law</a>

+>“Never attribute to malice that which is adequately explained by stupidity.”

+― <a href="https://en.wikipedia.org/wiki/Hanlon%27s_razor" target="_blank">Hanlon's razor</a>

+>“Power tends to corrupt, and absolute power corrupts absolutely.
+Great men are almost always bad men [...]”

+― <a href="https://en.wikipedia.org/wiki/Acton%27s_dictum" target="_blank">Acton's dictum</a>

 >“The best time to plant a tree was 30 years ago, and the second best time to plant a tree is now.”